artmobilis/ArtMobilis/README.md

 ##Externals Libs
 ###Javascripts libs
-* AngularJS (commonly referred to as "Angular") is an open-source web application framework maintained by Google and by a community - [Angular.js](http://angularjs.org/)
+* [Angular.js](http://angularjs.org/) (commonly referred to as "Angular") - Open-source web application framework maintained by Google and by a community.
-* Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps - [leaflet](http://leafletjs.com/)
+* [Leaflet](http://leafletjs.com/) - Open-source JavaScript library for mobile-friendly interactive maps.
-* JSFeat - JavaScript Computer Vision Library. [jsfeat](http://inspirit.github.io/jsfeat/)
+* [JSFeat](http://inspirit.github.io/jsfeat/) - JavaScript Computer Vision Library.
-* Three.js is cross-browser JavaScript library/API used to create and display animated 3D computer graphics on a Web browser.
-Three.js uses WebGL - [ThreeJS](http://threejs.org/)
+* [Three.js](http://threejs.org/) - Cross-browser JavaScript library/API used to create and display animated 3D computer graphics on a Web browser.
+Three.js uses [WebGL](https://fr.wikipedia.org/wiki/WebGL).
-* The tracking.js library brings different computer vision algorithms and techniques into the browser environment.
-By using modern HTML5 specifications, we enable you to do real-time color tracking, face detection and much more - [tracking.js](http://trackingjs.com/)
+* [Tracking.js](http://trackingjs.com/) - Library that brings different computer vision algorithms and techniques into the browser environment.
+By using modern HTML5 specifications, we enable you to do real-time color tracking, face detection and much more.